joebb97/joebb-website-source/content/about/index.md

 First, I'd like to acknowledge that as a cis-gendered, straight, white man, I am incredibly blessed and privileged to have lived the life I have.
 When others have had to worry about their physical and mental safety, I've benefited from the stability of the status quo.

 I am fortunate to have grown up in Ann Arbor, MI, and attended public schools that are well-funded and have a diverse student body.
-I am immensely proud of the fact that I solely attended publicly funded schools and that I am where I'm at today.
-I view it as proof that a community, dare I say even a country, that values public education for all its children can do incredible good for this world.
+I am immensely proud of the fact that my achievements having solely attended publicly funded schools.
+I view it as proof that a community that values public education for all its children can do incredible good.
 Good schooling shouldn't cost money aside from taxes, and quality shouldn't depend on where you live.

-I attribute any success I have to the fact that I had a stable upbringing, two wonderful and successful parents who I view as role-models, and a strong network of people supporting me along my journey in life.
+Any success I have can be attributed to my stable upbringing, two wonderful and successful parents who I view as role-models, and a strong network of people supporting me along my journey in life.
 Knowing where your next meal is coming from and avoiding [decision fatigue](https://en.wikipedia.org/wiki/Decision_fatigue) can go a long way for a kid and their family.

 It makes me happy to see the progress that society is making toward both equality and equity.
-We are being vocal about what we know is wrong, which I hope will lead to serious change.
+We are being vocal about what we know is wrong; let's hope it will lead to serious change.

 # My Interests
 ## Technology
-Computers and all facets of them.
-Meaningfully improving the lives of others with computers.
+I love Computers and all facets of them.
+They are fascinating and can meaningfully improve people's lives.

 ## Music
 Theory, production, classical, hip-hop, jazz, piano, saxophone.